-Finding out we were pregnant was a complete surprise and it kind of turned our world upside down for a few weeks as some major changes happened, it also tested us too but everything has turned out better than I could of asked.
+Finding out we were pregnant was a complete surprise and it kind of turned our world upside down for a few weeks as some major changes happened, it also tested us too but everything has turned out better than I could have asked.

 One thing I noticed from the start was that the first trimester isn’t what you see featured in those happy pregnant mom magazine pages.
 As all my hormones made me feel was tired, irritated and nauseous.
 I was so tired I could barely do my morning meditation and didn’t feel like writing or painting till 8 weeks when all of a sudden I felt more alert!
 I go into this in a video I recorded you can find at the end of this post!